GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/interconnect/check-interconnect-maintenance.md

 ### Failure Reason

-    The interconnect {interconnect_name} with BGP down has no planned maintenance.
+    The interconnect `{interconnect_name}` with `BGP` down has no planned maintenance.

 ### Failure Remediation

-    Please continue to check router logging.
-Further debugging is needed.
+    Check `router logging` for details.

 ### Success Reason

-    Interconnects with BGP down are in planned maintenance.
+    `BGP` down events coincide with planned interconnect maintenance.